 The Basics of Bullet Points in Excel

-Utilizing bullet points in Excel might be unconventional, but it’s surprisingly simple and incredibly effective for enhancing readability and structuring information.
-They help in creating lists, emphasizing key points, and making instructions crystal clear.
+Bullet points are symbols used to organize information into lists.
+They help break down content into smaller, easy-to-read chunks.
+It is incredibly effective for improving readability and structuring information.
+They help in creating lists, pointing out key points, and making instructions crystal clear.

 Why You Might Need Bullets in Spreadsheets

-- Highlight key findings or critical tasks within a project plan
+- Highlight key findings within a project plan

-- Make lists of assumptions or inputs more noticeable in financial models
+- Make lists of assumptions in financial models

-- Provide clarity in outlining steps in a process or instructions for spreadsheet users
+- Help in outlining steps in a process or instructions for spreadsheet users

 - Enhance the presentation of a list within a cell, breaking monotony and aiding focus